R-Suite/R.Scheduler/README.md

 # R.Scheduler
-A simple, easy to use plugin execution engine built on top of Quartz Enterprise Scheduler .NET
+An experimental, easy to use plugin execution engine built on top of Quartz Enterprise Scheduler .NET and R.MessageBus

 ## Getting Started